What next after Liz Truss’s resignation as Tory leader?

 Ms Truss was defiant at Prime Minister’s Questions, insisting “I am a fighter, not a quitter”.

-But things unravelled in dramatic fashion after that, with Suella Braverman resigning as home secretary over a breach of ministerial rules relating to sending an official document from her personal email.
+But things unravelled in dramatic fashion after that, with Suella Braverman resigning as home secretary and accusing the Government of “breaking key pledges” including on immigration policy.

-Her resignation letter suggested the real reason for her departure was a blazing row with Ms Truss over immigration policy, raising “serious concerns” about the Government and its “commitment to honouring manifesto commitments, such as reducing overall migration numbers”.

-On Wednesday evening, there were ugly scenes in the Commons as Tory MPs were ordered to vote against a Labour motion on fracking.
+On Wednesday evening, there were ugly scenes in the Commons as Tory MPs were ordered to vote against a Labour motion on fracking with some alleged to have been “manhandled”.

-Accusations were levelled against several Cabinet ministers of “manhandling” colleagues into the “no” lobby.

 Chief Whip Wendy Morton was rumoured to have resigned, only for No 10 to confirm she remained in place.